Programs

 Age-Friendly Health Systems is an initiative of the John A. Hartford Foundation and the Institute for Healthcare Improvement in partnership with the American Hospital Association and the Catholic Health Association of the United States.

-To be Age-Friendly certified, there are three main levels: Gaining Knowledge of the 4M's, Educating your Team as Age-Friendly, and Develop Age-Friendly Plan with ongoing education.
+To be Age-Friendly certified, there are three main steps: Gaining Knowledge of the 4M’s, Educating your Team as Age-Friendly, and Develop Age-Friendly Plan with ongoing education.

 The Age-Friendly care model focuses on the 4Ms framework — What Matters, Medication, Mentation, and Mobility — which makes care of older adults, that can be complex, more manageable.